 As you design procedures and routines for classroom management, also set expectations and guidelines for writing.
 Students (especially freshmen) come from a variety of schools and arrive with different terminology.
 Sub-claim or topic sentence?
 Transition or conversion statement?
 One of the first discussions I have with my writers deals with common terminology and expectations.
 I never want students confused or afraid to ask for clarification.
 Clarify writing expectations and share the presentation with students to consult as they continue writing in class.

 Make sure to have your vocabulary activities ready for the year.
 Once you have a complete set, you can set them up as station activities or formative assessments.
 It is a relief to have them ready to use as bell ringers, review day activities, and substitute plans.
 If you select vocabulary activities that work with any word list, you won’t have to re-create the wheel every time the lists change.
-Try these brain-based vocabulary activities or these picture association exercises to engage older students.
+Try these brain-based vocabulary activities or these creative digital exercises to engage older students.

 Where to start, where to start with grammar lessons?
 Some students understand sentence structure while others might struggle with identifying a sentence’s subject.
 To plan grammar lessons, start with data from a grammar pretest.
 Once you have student data, you can identify problem areas and potential areas for improvement.